EvolEcolGroup/pastclim/README.md

 ```

 There is a vignette with detailed step by step examples on how to use the library.
 You can
-find it on the website for the package.
-Or, if when can build it when installing
+find it in the [article section of the `pastclim` website](https://evolecolgroup.github.io/pastclim/articles/pastclim_overview.html).
+Or, you can build it when installing
 `pastclim` :
 ```
 devtools::install_github("EvolEcolGroup/pastclim", build_vignette = TRUE)